Jonas Brothers: 2005–2007: It's About Time

 The band covered "Yo Ho (A Pirate's Life for Me)" from Pirates of the Caribbean for the Disneymania 4 album, released on April 4, 2006.
 Over the summer of 2006, the Jonas Brothers went on tour with Aly & AJ.
 The Jonas Brothers also created the theme song for the second season of American Dragon: Jake Long, airing from June 2006 to September 2007 on the Disney Channel.
 It's About Time was finally released on August 8, 2006.
-According to the band's manager, it was only a "limited release" of 50,000 copies, so the album's price can rise as high as $200–$300 USD on auction sites like eBay.
+According to the band's manager, it was only a "limited release" of 50,000 copies, so the album's price can rise as high as US$200–US$300 on auction sites like eBay.
 Because Sony was not interested in further promoting the band, the Jonas Brothers considered switching labels.
 On October 3, 2006, Nick's 2004 solo single, "Joy to the World (A Christmas Prayer)", was re-released on Joy to the World: The Ultimate Christmas Collection.
 The same month, the Jonas Brothers covered "Poor Unfortunate Souls" from The Little Mermaid.
 Along with a music video, the song was released on a two-disc special-edition release of The Little Mermaid soundtrack.
 The second single from It's About Time was "Year 3000", the music video of which premiered on the Disney Channel in January 2007.
 The band was ultimately dropped by Columbia Records in early 2007.